redhean/4-1_Assignments/Computer_Architectures/proj1/README.md

-#Computer_Architectures Project 1\n
+#Computer_Architectures Project 1

-**RISC-V Binary Code**\n
+**RISC-V Binary Code**

-Interpret RISC-V binary code and print out to standard output\n
+Interpret RISC-V binary code and print out to standard output

-Input\n
+Input

-The input is a binary file containing RISC-V machine codes.\n The input file name is provided as the first command-line argument.\n The file name length will not exceed 255 characters.\n
+The input is a binary file containing RISC-V machine codes.

+The input file name is provided as the first command-line argument.

-Output\n
+The file name length will not exceed 255 characters.

+Output

-Print the disassembled instructions.\n
+Print the disassembled instructions.

-Each line should display one instruction in the following format:\n **inst <instruction number>: <32-bit binary code in hex format> <disassembled instruction>**
+Each line should display one instruction in the following format:

+**inst <instruction number>: <32-bit binary code in hex format> <disassembled instruction>**